sysmdecnf/mde2023/call4papers.md

 ### Important Dates
-  - Mo 17 July 2023: Submissions deadline
+  - Mo 17 July 2023: Submission deadline
   - Tue 15 Aug 2023: Notification of authors
   - Tue 22 Aug 2023: Camera-ready deadline
   - Sun 1 Oct - Tue 3 Oct 2023: Workshop dates

+For more information and updates, please visit the workshop website: [https://sysmdecnf.github.io/mde2023/](https://sysmdecnf.github.io/mde2023/)

+Contact:
+For inquiries, please contact the workshop organizers at [reza.ahmadi@etsmtl.ca](reza.ahmadi@etsmtl.ca).
+More details about the workshop could be found on its website: https://sysmdecnf.github.io/mde2023/

-We look forward to your submissions and participation in the 1st Workshop on MBSE and SysML, held in Västerås, Sweden!
+We look forward to your submissions and participation in the 1st Workshop on MBSE, held in Västerås, Sweden!